Small Gradient Norm Regret for Online Convex Optimization: Small gradient norm regret in online convex optimization

 \begin{rem} Although the {\oco} problem is constrained, the definition of the $G^\star$ regret does not involve the constraint set.
 It is consistent with the way that the $L^\star$ regret is defined: in the literature, a lower bound on $\ell_t$ over $\Rbb^n$ (often $0$) is used in place of $\ell_t$, and the $L^\star$ regret often comes in the shifted form $\sum_{t=1}^T [\ell_t (x) - \inf \ell_t]\leq \sum_{t=1}^T \ell_t (x)$. \end{rem}

-\begin{rem} It is feasible to define the $G^{\star}$ regret via the gradient-norm minimization problem $\min_{x \in \mathcal{X}} G_T(x)$.
+\begin{rem} One may define the $G^{\star}$ regret via the gradient-norm minimization problem $\min_{x \in \mathcal{X}} G_T(x)$.
 However, the minimizer of $G_T$ need not coincide with the point $x^{\star}$ that minimizes the cumulative losses $\sum_{t=1}^T \ell_t$, and the resulting regret bounds would not be directly comparable to $L_T^{\star}$.
 For ease of comparison, we define $G_T^{\star}$ as the $x^{\star}$ that minimizes cumulative losses.
 This choice suffices to demonstrate the claimed tightness results. \end{rem}

 \paragraph{Connection with existing regret.} The $G^\star$ regret measures the cumulative deviation from the unconstrained stationarity condition $\nabla \ell_t(x) = 0$.
-It lower bounds the $L^{\star}$ (assuming it exists) regret by \emph{self-boundedness} \cite{srebro2010smoothness}:
+It lower bounds the $L^{\star}$ regret (assuming it exists) by \emph{self-boundedness} \cite{srebro2010smoothness}: